arokettu/php-ip-address/docs/blocks.rst

 ``getMaskString()``
     Mask value in the IP notation ``getFirstAddress()``
-    The first IP in the range, also its base address ``getLastAddress()``
+    The first IP in the block, also its base address ``getLastAddress()``
-    The last IP in the range, the multicast address for the IPv4
+    The last IP in the block, the multicast address for the IPv4